Serge-Vargo/phased_array_antennas/README.md

    Radiation pattern in polar coordinates from a Hanning weight distribution.
 </p>

-Applying a Hannning weight distribution will provide a much higher directivity and the power dissipated in the side lobes will be significantly reduced.
+Applying a Hanning weight distribution will provide a much higher directivity and the power dissipated in the side lobes will be significantly reduced.

 ##### Taylor Function